Seravo/docs/_posts/2015-10-12-how-to-install.md

 order: 2
 ---

-> **Vagrant 2.1.0 changes vagrant-triggers:** Currently our Seravo WordPress Vagrant box does not work with the latest version of Vagrant due to [non-backwards compatible changes in vagrant-triggers](https://github.com/Seravo/wp-palvelu-vagrant/issues/49).
-The work-around is to [install Vagrant 2.0.4](https://releases.hashicorp.com/vagrant/2.0.4/) instead of the latest version for now.
+> **Vagrant 2.1.0 changes vagrant-triggers:** If you are using Vagrant 2.0.4 or older, you need to also run `vagrant plugin install vagrant-triggers`.
+Users with Vagrant 2.1.0 or newer, and with the latest Vagrantfile from [Seravo/WordPress](https://github.com/Seravo/wordpress), don't need to install the legacy Vagrant triggers plugin anymore.

+> **VirtualBox 6.1 incompatible with Vagrant:** Latest VirtualBox version 6.1 is not supported by latest Vagrant version 2.2.6.
+Do not install 6.1 but instead keep to the older VirtualBox 6.0 version.
+VirtualBox 5.2 also works fine.

 ## Installation